 The school shall not keep outdated medications or any medications past the end of the school year.
-Parents shall be notified ten (10) days in advance of the school's intention to dispose of any medication.
-Medications not picked up by the parents or legal guardians within the ten (10) day period shall be disposed of by the school nurse in accordance with current law and regulations.2
+By this policy, parents are notified that ten (10) days after the last day of school, all medications will be disposed of that are left at the school.
+Medications not picked up by the parents or legal guardians within the ten (10) day period shall be disposed of by the school nurse in accordance with current law and regulations.